sphinx-gallery/sphinx-gallery/doc/configuration.rst

 If ``nested_sections=False``, Sphinx-Gallery will behave as it used to previous to version 0.10.2.
 Specifically, it will generate a single index file for the whole gallery.
-This index file will contain descriptions for the whole gallery as well as for each subsection, and a specific toctree for each subsection.
+This index file will contain headers for the root gallery and each sub-gallery, with header followed by a toctree that links to every example in the root/sub-gallery.
-In particular, sidebars generated using these toctrees might not reflect the actual section / folder structure.
+In particular, sidebars generated using these toctrees might list all gallery items with a flat structure and not reflect the nested folder structure of sub-galleries.

 .. _manual_passthrough: